Devansh2005/Invisible-Cloak-/README.md

 # Invisible-Cloak-

-## Make Sure you have a cloak of red color.
+## Make Sure you have a red color cloak